-In the northeastern part of Uganda, there comes the Murchison falls national park, the park is a home to various species of wildlife species and this is only place in Uganda where you can view the all the big five mammals including the buffaloes, lion, Elephant leopard, while the Rhinos can be spotted in Ziwa rhino sanctuary on your way to the park.
-Other species of animals expected to see while at the park include various species of antelopes such as water buck, giant forest hogs, topi, olibs among many others, others species include warthogs, giraffe, and many species of birds.
+In the northeastern part of Uganda, there comes the Murchison falls national park, the park is home to various species of wildlife species and this is the only place in Uganda where you can view all the big five mammals including the buffaloes, lion, Elephant leopard, while the Rhinos can be spotted in Ziwa rhino sanctuary on your way to the park.
+Other species of animals expected to see while at the park include various species of antelopes such as waterbuck, giant forest hogs, topi, olibs among many others, other species include warthogs, giraffes, and many species of birds.
 While at the park you will have a chance to explore the mighty Nile where the Nile squeezes through an 8m wide gorge and plunges with a thunderous roar into the Devil’s Cauldron’’, creating trademark rainbow, it’s a fantastic view while at the park.
-Game drives to view various species of games in a tourist vehicle can’t leave you the same and a marvelous launch cruise in Murchison falls can never be a regrettable idea as one will not miss viewing a number of savanna wild animals in the park the boat cruise is a 2-3 hours activity and it will take down up to the falls with sight to various species of animals.
+Game drives to view various species of games in a tourist vehicle can’t leave you the same and a marvelous launch cruise in Murchison falls can never be a regrettable idea as one will not miss viewing a number of savanna wild animals in the park on the boat cruise is a 2-3 hours activity and it will take down up to the falls with sight to various species of animals.